http-feeds/http-feeds/README.md

 ## About

 This site is maintained by [Jochen Christ](https://twitter.com/jochen_christ).

-Contributions are highly appreciated, e. g. additional libraries or examples.
+Contributions are highly appreciated, e.g. libraries or examples in different frameworks help a lot.

 Found an error or something is missing?
 Please [raise an issue](https://github.com/http-feeds/http-feeds/issues/new) or [create a pull request](https://github.com/http-feeds/http-feeds/pulls).